-3.2 The Theoretical Frameworks
+The Theoretical Frameworks

 The majority of the studies (60.3%) explicitly state their theoretical frameworks in the paper (see Appendices for more details).
-Some studies used recent theoretical frameworks, such as CALL evaluation (by Jamieson, et al., 2013), systemic functional linguistics (by Cahyono, 2018), critical language pedagogy (by Mambu, 2016), process writing model (by Abas & Abd Aziz, 2018).
+Some studies used recent theoretical frameworks, such as CALL evaluation (by Jamieson et al., 2013), systemic functional linguistics (by Cahyono, 2018), critical language pedagogy (by Mambu, 2016), process writing model (by Abas & Abd Aziz, 2018).
 Meanwhile, some other studies still used fairly old theories to frame the research, such as Jacobs ESL

-Composition Profile as explained by Jacobs et al. in the book entitled Testing ESL composition: A practical approach in 1981, levels of reflection (as explained by Moon in the book entitled A handbook of reflective and experiential learning: Theory and practice in 2004), types of motivations (as explained by Gardner in the book entitled Social psychology and second language in 1985), stages of content analysis (by Storch, 2002), and pedagogical reasoning model (by Shulman, 1986, 1987).
+Composition Profile (by Jacobs et al., 1981), levels of reflection (by Moon, 2004), types of motivations (by Gardner, 1985), stages of content analysis (by Storch, 2002), and pedagogical reasoning model (by

+Shulman, 1986, 1987).
 In general, however, the authors revealed that most of the studies used theories more than ten years old in the past to frame their research.

-3.3 Types of EFL Research Methods
+Types of EFL Research Methods